Ben Williams Scholarship

 About Ben Williams

 Williams was the first African American football player at The University of Mississippi.
 A defensive lineman from 1972-1975, he thrilled fans with his athletic abilities, becoming a three-time All-SEC performer recognized with a number of awards.

 But his popularity on the Oxford campus was not limited to the playing field.
 Affectionately known as “Gentle Ben,” he continued to add to his list of “firsts” while attending Ole Miss.
 In 1975, he was the first African American chosen by the student body as Colonel Reb, the University’s highest elective honor.

 After earning a Bachelor of Business Administration degree in 1976, he played professional football 10 years for the Buffalo Bills.
 During this time, Williams earned All-Pro honors and was named to the Bills’ Silver Anniversary All-Time Team.
-He has also been inducted into The University of Mississippi’s M-Club Hall of Fame and is a recipient of the University’s Award of Distinction.
+He was also inducted into The University of Mississippi’s M-Club Hall of Fame and is a recipient of the University’s Award of Distinction.

-A businessman and owner of LYNCO Construction Company in Jackson, Williams has served his family, community, and alma mater by giving his loyalty, time, and financial support.
+A businessman and owner of LYNCO Construction Company in Jackson, Williams served his family, community, and alma mater by giving his loyalty, time, and financial support.

-At Ole Miss, he has provided leadership in several crucial areas by serving as a member of the Black Alumni Advisory Council, The University of Mississippi Foundation Board of Directors, and M-Club Board of Directors; and as chair of the Minority Scholarship Endowment fund-raising efforts.
+At Ole Miss, he provided leadership in several crucial areas by serving as a member of the Black Alumni Advisory Council, The University of Mississippi Foundation Board of Directors, and M-Club Board of Directors; and as chair of the Minority Scholarship Endowment fund-raising efforts.

 Williams was inducted into the Mississippi Sports Hall of Fame in 1997.
 He received the Distinguished American Award from the Ole Miss Chapter of the National Football Foundation in 1991.
 He was named an SEC Legend in 2002 and was honored at the SEC Football Championship Game.